bgoenner/generator_v2/README.md

 Held over from previous code, unused.

 --def_scale \
-units to scale def_file.
+Units to scale def_file.
 In the tests use 1000 since the def file unit is in microns and rendered files unit is in mm.
+This is confounded by the pixel definitions and are not to be included in the scale.

 --pitch \
 Wire pitch of device, this is defined elsewhere for PnR.
 Changing this will have no effect on rendering.